beothorn/greement/README.md

 will receive 2c per square taken. - Pay 15c to avoid this - 3 cards
 - Government appropriation Mountain - All lands connected to a lake will be taken from the owner, the owner will receive 1c per square taken - Pay 10c to avoid this - 2 cards
+- Government appropriation Gold Mines - All Gold Mines will be taken from the owner, the owner will receive 1c per Gold Mine taken - Pay 50c to avoid this - 2 cards

 ### Action cards
 - Steal any 2 territories (including lands with no owner) - 1 card